Table of Contents

 4. Adam Gilchrist (Australia)

-Adam Gilchrist was made to wait for his test debut and eventually appeared in Australian white at the relatively advanced age of 27.
+Adam Gilchrist was made to wait for his international test cricket debut and eventually appeared in Australian white at the relatively advanced age of 27.
 The wicket keeper-batsman made up for lost time with 33 centuries across all formats and a respectable test average of 47.60.

 3. Sourav Ganguly (India)